 The group were again at their vociferous best in the recent past relating to two case of abduction.
 The ‘‘Ese Ororu gate,’‘ which involved an alleged case of abduction of a young girl from Bayelsa State to Kano State, the case is currently pending before the courts.

 Then the ‘‘Ikorodu Girls” in Lagos where abductors kidnapped three school girls from a secondary school in Nigeria’s commercial capital – the Babington Macaulay Junior Seminary.

 And when on the sixth day, all three girls were rescued successfully, that was a rare moment of glory for the group’s advocacy efforts and their tweet to that effect told it all.

 ‘‘DAY 6 of #IkoroduGirls kidnap.
 GREAT NEWS!
 3 schoolgirls kidnapped, 3 of them rescued. #BringBackOurGirls,’‘ the group tweeted.

 The social heartbreak arising from the abduction is real, the security and political headache therefrom is only fair as the ordinary people cannot of themselves provide certain essential services like security and policies allied to communal safety.

 It is refreshing to know that there is a Civilian Joint Taskforce (Civilian JTF) that liaises with the military and other agencies to fight off the Boko Haram menace.
 Lots of lives have been lost, incalculable infrastructure destruction and the pain drain as well.

-It seems that even as we all watch a former gun toting, tough talking braggart in Abubakar Shekau, now somber and sullen in the recent video, there is a lot more to be done relative to rebuilding of infrastructure, emotions and the general Nigerian social structure.
+It seems that even as we all watch a former gun toting, tough talking Abubakar Shekau, now somber and sullen in the recent video, there is a lot more to be done relative to the rebuilding of infrastructure, emotions and the general Nigerian social structure.